arcus-azure/arcus.templates/README.md

 > dotnet new --install Arcus.Templates.SerivceBus.Queue
 ```

-When installed, the template can be created with shortname: arcus-servicebus-queue:
+When installed, the template can be created with shortname: `arcus-servicebus-queue`:
 ```shell
 > dotnet new arcus-servicebus-queue --name Arcus.Demo.ServiceBus.Queue
 ```